 The reference given in that field is the corporate action event number to the linked event, not the sender’s message reference of the other event.
 It is of course possible to link more than two events together by repeating the linkage subsequence.

+When events take place consecutively, e.g. a rights issue processed as separate events with a distribution of rights (RHDI) followed by a rights exercise (EXRI) and ending with an assimilation (PARI), the second event may be linked to the first event, and the third event linked to the second event.